Skk-tj/blog/my_thoughts_about_swift_4.md

 reversedSorted = names.sorted(by: { (s1, s2) in s1 > s2 })
 ```

 Now it *really* looks simplified.
 It's a cool thing.
 But Swift allows you to simplify it further.
 You see, `s1` and `s2` are just some names we gave to represent two elements in comparison.
-So we can get around that by do something like this:
+So we can get around that by doing something like this:

 ```swift
 reversedSorted = names.sorted(by: { $0 > $1 })